pm-self-learning/octocat-supply-copilot-exercise/docs/exercise-day2.md

    - Requirements to update unit tests when code changes are made
    - Guidelines for error handling and logging
    - Instructions to respect the ERD diagram when making database-related changes
-   - Requirements to document API changes in OpenAPI/Swagger

 5. Test your instruction file by implementing a new feature with Copilot's help:
    - Open Copilot Chat, and select `Agent` mode.
 Use the following prompt: